jakemdrew/FooTable.Editable/README.md

 <h2 id="#ftEditableAPIfunctions">ftEditable API Functions</h2>

-This section is still under construction.
-Additional details to follow!
+<strong>This section is still under construction.
+Additional details to follow!</strong>

+Disclaimer!

+The ftEditable API is not needed for the normal function of FooTable.Editable.
+The API is exposed for JavaScript ninjas who want to do things with FooTable.Editable that I may not have thought of yet.
+Consider the API as a last resort before digging into the source and changing it.
+You will also find that the documentation below is very helpful in understanding the source.
+Good luck!

 <h3>processCommand(target, command)</h3>